Have you ever wondered where does your time go? Do you spend time scrolling social media feeds? Reading news?

-Email is a must have.
+Email is a must-have.
 Luckily there are filters!
 All the (news) subscriptions are labeled CanWait and archived (moved out of inbox).
-I can check them when I don’t have anything else to do (waiting in queue, commuting…)
+I can check them when I don’t have anything else to do (waiting in a queue, commuting…)

 Usually, I process my email inbox daily but sometimes I ignore it for up to 4 days.

 I try to schedule activities with people instead of mindless chatting.
 I respond in a few hours or at least in a day or two (If I don’t know what to say I might take forever).
 Commute time is chat time.

 I use it to organize my life (Here is how I’ve imported my notes from Evernote).
 Notion inbox is processed during my weekly self-agile routine.